 Here are some common challenges you may encounter during potty training, along with tips to overcome them:

-Accidents happen: Stay calm and avoid scolding or punishing your child for accidents.
+Accidents happen: Stay calm, and avoid scolding or punishing your child for accidents.
 Instead, reassure them that it’s okay and encourage them to try again next time.

-Nighttime training: Nighttime dryness takes longer to achieve.
+Nighttime potty training: Nighttime dryness takes longer to achieve.
 Limit fluid intake before bedtime, encourage bathroom trips before sleep, and consider using training pants or bed mats until your child is consistently dry through the night.

 Dealing with regressions: Regression is normal during potty training.
 If your child starts having accidents again after showing progress, offer support, and maintain consistency.
 It’s just a temporary setback.